 Getting up close and personal with the Aussie wildlife was a highlight for our kids.

 - Kangaroos in the wild – the best places we saw kangaroos in the wild were at Murramurang National Park (Pretty & Pebbly Beaches) on the NSW South Coast.
-And at Carnarvon Gorge National Park in Queensland.
+And at Carnarvon Gorge National Park and Cape Hillsborough in Queensland.

-- Koalas in the Wild – the best places we saw koalas in the wild was on Magnetic Island in Queensland, and at Kennett River along the Great Ocean Road.
+- Koalas in the Wild – the best places we saw koalas in the wild was on Magnetic Island in Queensland, and at Kennett River along the Great Ocean Road and you Port Macquarie.

-- Crocodiles in the wild – we saw lots of crocs on the Yellow Water Billabong Cruise within Kakadu National Park, and on the Proserpine River near Airlie Beach in Queensland.
+- Crocodiles in the wild – we saw lots of crocs on the Yellow Water Billabong Cruise within Kakadu National Park, and on the Proserpine River near Airlie Beach in Queensland and near Rockhampton.
 Of course, they are all over the Top End of Australia, pay close attention to warning signs and never swim or get close to their habitat!

 - Humpback Whales – between June and October thousands of humpback whales migrate up and down the east coast and the protected waters of Hervey Bay in Queensland is a favourite transit stop for them as they rest and play.